 The transformations of the form~(\ref{eq:QuantumRandomness}) in the limit $m \rightarrow \infty$ have been previously studied in \cite{GOUR20151}, where noise is treated as free or in other words we can use a maximally mixed state of arbitrary dimension to implement a noisy operation.
 On the contrary, \citet{Boes_Cat_rand} treated noise as a resource and investigated the minimum amount of noise required to accomplish a given state transformation.
 For a given Hilbert space $\mathcal{H}_S$ of dimension $d$, the minimum amount of noise or randomness can be quantified as

 where $X$ corresponds to either $C$ or $Q$.
-It is important to note that for a specific transition the required randomness could be smaller than the above specified value in Eq. (\ref{exp_rand}). \citet{Boes_Cat_rand} provide an analytical expression for these quantities as following
+It is important to note that for a specific transition, the required randomness could be smaller than the above-specified value in Eq. (\ref{exp_rand}). \citet{Boes_Cat_rand} provided an analytical expression for these quantities as following

-Here, we will focus mainly on the quantum randomness.
-In proving the optimality of $m_{Q}^{*}$, the authors of \cite{Boes_Cat_rand}, use the Schur-Horn lemma~\cite{Shur-horn} with the majorisation relation $\rho \succ \sigma$, which states that for every state transition under noisy operation there exists a map of the form
+Here, we will focus mainly on quantum randomness.
+In proving the optimality of $m_{Q}^{*}$, the authors of \cite{Boes_Cat_rand}, used the Schur-Horn lemma~\cite{Shur-horn} with the majorisation relation $\rho \succ \sigma$, which states that for every state transition under noisy operation there exists a map of the form